proycon/anavec/README.rst

                         the anagram vectors (default: 10) -b BEAMSIZE, --beamsize BEAMSIZE
-                        Beamsize for the decoder (default: 100) --lexfreq LEXFREQ     Artificial frequency (occurrence count) for items in the lexicon that are not in the background corpus (default: 1)
+                        Beamsize for the decoder (default: 100) --maxdeleteratio MAXDELETERATIO
+                        Do not allow a word to lose more than this fraction of its letters (default: 0.34) --lexfreq LEXFREQ     Artificial frequency (occurrence count) for items in the lexicon that are not in the background corpus (default: 1)